Burmese Australians: Demographics

+Age and gender

+The Burmese Australian population is slightly older than the average for the total Australian population with a median age of 40 years compared to 38 years.

+Education

+According to the 2021 census, 20.5% of Burmese Australians over 15 years old had a “Bachelor Degree level and above” and 16.3% reported "no educational attainment" compared to 26.3% and 0.8% of the total Australian population.

+Employment

+For Burmese Australians aged 15 years and older, there was a labour force participation rate of 87.0% and an unemployment rate of 7.7%.
+This is slightly lower than the total Australian population with a participation rate of 87.1% and 5.1% unemployment rate.

+The most common occupations include "Labourers" (31.0%), "Professionals" (15.8%), "Technicians and Trades Workers" (13.2%), "Community and Personal Service Workers" (11.6%), "Machinery Operators and Drivers" (9.6%), and "Managers" (5.9%).

+Language

-According to the 2016 census the main languages spoken at home by Myanmar-born people in Australia is Burmese 40.5%, Karen languages 16.3%, English 12.3%, Hakha Chin 9.9%, other languages 20.5%.
+According to the 2016 census, the main languages spoken at home by Myanmar-born people in Australia are Burmese (40.5%), Karen languages (16.3%), English (12.3%), Hakha Chin (9.9%), and other languages (20.5%).

+Marital status

+Among Burmese Australians aged 15 years and older, 61.9% are married, compared to the Australian average of 46.5%.

+Median income

+In 2021, the median household income for Myanmar-born people was $1,651 AUD per week.
+This is lower than the total Australian population ($1,746 AUD) and the overseas-born population ($1,936 AUD).

+Religion

-At the 2016 census the major religious affiliations for Myanmar-born were Baptist 31.0%, Buddhist 25.0%, Catholic 14.2%, Islam 10.7%, other religion 14.1%, no religion 2.9%.
+At the 2021 census, the major religious affiliations for Myanmar-born were Baptists 33.1%, Buddhism 25.2%, Catholicism 12.3%, Islam 9.7%, and Christianity (not further defined) 5.7%.

 Locations

-The Burmese population in Australia live in the major cities of Western Australia, Sydney, and Melbourne.
+The Burmese population in Australia lives in the major cities of Western Australia, Sydney, and Melbourne.
 In New South Wales, most Burmese Australians were reported to reside in the Western Sydney council areas of Cumberland 0.36% and Canterbury Bankstown 0.29%.
 Sydney is also the home of the Australian Shan Community.
 There is also a fast-growing community of Burmese Australians in Adelaide, South Australia.
 Karen is considered to be the second most-spoken language in Mount Gambier.

 Culture

-The Burmese association of Western Australia is one of the oldest organisations that was formed in 1965.
-It originally was created to assist and support Burmese migrants but has moved to foster a broader purpose of creating understanding and relationships among other Australian communities through different programs and activities.
+The Burmese Association of Western Australia is one of the oldest organisations that was formed in 1965.
+It originally was created to assist and support Burmese migrants, but has moved to foster a broader purpose of creating understanding and relationships among other Australian communities through different programs and activities.
 Burmese Australians frequently continue to consume traditional meals.
 Food is considered an integral part of Burmese-Myanmar culture.
 The Burmese association of Western Australia holds a monthly food fete that raises charity through the community and volunteer cooks.
-This food fete enables people to try different types of the traditional cuisine by bringing the community together and celebrating multiculturalism.
+This food fete enables people to try different types of traditional cuisine by bringing the community together and celebrating multiculturalism.